7Hazard/altv-wasmer-module/README.md

 compile to WASM such as C, C++, Rust etc...

-Please note that the memory allocator in the runtime was implemented by free-hand and does not follow a specific well-known algorithm and may very well contain bugs or inefficiencies.
+Please note that the memory allocator in the runtime was implemented by free-hand and does not follow some well-known and published algorithm and may very well contain bugs or inefficiencies.
 However compatability with existing native languages is guaranteed and some efficacies are in place such as coalescing.

 Parallelism, concurrency and multithreading is not really features present for WASM programs using this module.
-Considering that alt:V promotes an even-based model for processing, it is not a priority for this module.
+Considering that alt:V promotes an event-based model for processing, it is not a priority for this module.
 Several languages already have their own methods and implementations for how they handle concurrency and paralellism.